10 Best Microphones for Podcasting | Factors, Budget & More

 Whether you are starting out your podcasting journey or you are intermediate to the pro podcaster, RODE PodMic is always a handy option for you.

-Don’t judge it by its compact look; it is more than its size, a powerful, dynamic, cardioid microphone for everything audio.
+Don’t judge it by its compact look; it is more than its size; it is a powerful, dynamic, cardioid microphone for everything audio.
 It is best for beginners who are yet to learn how to skip out all the noise from their recordings and record more acoustically.
-Since it is a cardioid/unidirectional microphone, it will skip out most of the surrounding noise and keep things sensitive in the front and record nothing extra.
+Since it is a cardioid/unidirectional microphone, it will skip out most of the surrounding noise, keep things sensitive in the front, and record nothing extra.

 PodMic works with wired XLR connectivity, so you will be using it with the studio unit for a connection.
 I also like that it supports a solid suspension grip, such as the PSA1 that holds the mic perfectly; you can use the studio arm or just a microphone tripod, and it will hold it well enough to record great.